Ambeth Ocampo: In academia

-Ocampo is Horacio de la Costa Professor of History and the Humanities at the Ateneo de Manila University.
-He was former Chairman of the Department of History, School of Social Sciences in the Ateneo de Manila University.
-He is presently Visiting Professor of Philippine Studies at the University of Michigan Center for Southeast Asian Studies.
-He previously served as a professorial lecturer in the Department of Filipino and Philippine Literature of the College of Arts and Letters in the University of the Philippines Diliman from 1989 until 2010 and served on the Board of Regents of the Universidad de Manila (formerly City College of Manila), where he served as its president and vice president for academic affairs from 1996 to 1998.
+Ocampo is currently Senator Gil J. Puyat Professor in History at the Ateneo de Manila University, a distinguished Professorial Lecturer at the De La Salle University, and a Professorial Lecturer at the University of the Philippines Baguio.
+He served as chairman of the Department of History, School of Social Sciences in the Ateneo de Manila University.
+He is visiting research fellow, Institute of Asian Cultures, Sophia University, Tokyo, Japan and research associate, Center for Southeast Asian Studies, University of Michigan at Ann Arbor in the United States.
+He previously served as professorial lecturer in the Department of Filipino and Philippine Literature, College of Arts and Letters, University of the Philippines Diliman from 1989 until 2010 and served on the board of regents of the Universidad de Manila (formerly City College of Manila), where he served as its president and vice president for academic affairs from 1996 to 1998.
 He has also held previous appointments at the De La Salle University, Far Eastern University, and San Beda College.
-He has previously held endowed professorial chairs at the City College of Manila, now Unibersidad ng Maynila and the Polytechnic University of the Philippines.
+He has previously held professorial chairs at the Universidad de Manila and the Polytechnic University of the Philippines.

 He has held appointments as visiting research fellow in Kyoto University, and Chulalongkorn University, Bangkok.
-He was visiting professor at Sophia University, Tokyo, where he taught courses on Philippine history and culture from 2012 to 2014 he remains a Visiting Research Fellow at the Sophia University Institute of Asian Studies.
+As visiting professor at the University of Michigan, Ann Arbor and Sophia University, Tokyo, where he taught courses on Philippine history and culture.

 His personal and official papers, notes, and correspondence are deposited in the University of the Philippines Archives in Diliman, Quezon City, Philippines.

-A collector of Filipiniana, his extensive library and collection is divided between his home in Makati; Holy Angel University, Angeles, Pampanga; and the Center for Southeast Asian Studies Library in Kyoto University.
+A collector of Filipiniana, his extensive library and collection is divided between his home in Metro Manila; his office at the Department of History at the Ateneo de Manila University, the Center for Southeast Asian Studies Library in Kyoto University, and the Center for Kapampangan Studies of the Holy Angel University.

-Part of his collection of Philippine Art was bequeathed to the Ateneo Art Gallery with one of its wings renamed as the Ambeth R. Ocampo Gallery.
+Part of his collection of Philippine Art was bequeathed to the Ateneo Art Gallery with one of its wings named in his honor as the Ambeth R. Ocampo Gallery.